polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-http-requests.md

   - requests
 ---

+Because most blockchains can't access data that's hosted on servers outside of their own network, they typically use external third-party services—**oracles**—to pull information in from or push information out to locations that are outside of the network.
+For Substrate-based blockchains, **offchain workers** (OCW) provide similar capabilities, but with the advantage of being able to access on-chain state.

-This guide steps through making an HTTP request using an offchain worker, to GET or POST data offchain.
+This guide illustrates how to use an offchain worker to make HTTP requests using GET or POST methods.

-Off-chain workers (**OCW** for short) were introduced to extend oracle-like capabilities for Substrate blockchains.
-Because a blockchain does not have access to data outside its own network, oracles are a useful tool to enable interactions between on and offchain worlds.

-In this guide we will look through retrieving the price of bitcoin from the `cryptocompare` API as well as submitting data via an OCW API.
+In the exampls in this guide, you'll see how to retrieve the price of Bitcoin from the `cryptocompare` API and how to submit data using an offchain worker API.

-Remember that although Rust provides various libraries for issuing HTTP requests, an OCW runs in an [no-std](https://docs.rust-embedded.org/book/intro/no-std.html) environment.
+You might know that Rust provides its own libraries for issuing HTTP requests.
+However, offchain workers run in their own WebAssembly execution environment—a [no-std](https://docs.rust-embedded.org/book/intro/no-std.html) environment—and, therefore, don't have access to the standard Rust libraries.
-Luckily, Substrate provides us with a few `no_std` libraries we can use to issue HTTP requests to an API.
+Instead, Substrate provides its own libraries that you can use to issue HTTP requests.

 The Substrate HTTP library supports the following methods: